 2. You'll Be More Productive

-Naturopathic doctor James Rouse says we finish 50 percent less when we try to multitask compared to when we focus on each task individually.
+Naturopathic doctor James Rouse told CNN, we finish 50 percent less when we try to multitask compared to when we focus on each task individually.
 If we take on too much, we never truly finish it.
-When I decorated my bedroom, I had to finish before the removal company arrived with my furniture.
+When I decorated my bedroom, I had to finish before the moving company arrived with my furniture.
 But in my rush to get it all done, I tried multitasking — painting a bit of the wall, then switching to a different paint for the wooden wardrobe doors — and I didn't do either job well.
 In fact, 18 months on, my wardrobe doors are still only half-painted.
 If only I'd focused on the walls, and then the doors, it's likely both tasks would have worked out much better.
 And would have both gotten finished properly, too.
 The constant switching between brushes and trays cost me time rather than saved it.

 3. You'll Procrastinate Less